mekras/odata-client/README.md

 ## URIs

-Special helper `URI` can be used to construct URIs:
+Special helper `URI` can be used to construct URIs.

+Get first 5 Category entries:

 ```php
 use Mekras\OData\Client\URI\Uri;